-The 2011 census in 2011 revealed that out of a population of 121 crores in India, 2.62 crore people i.e. 2.1% of the total population is disabled, which leads to the need for more inclusivity in our country.
+The 2011 census revealed that out of a population of 121 crores in India, 2.62 crore people i.e. 2.1% of the total population is disabled, which leads to the need for more inclusivity in our country.
 ‘Inclusivity’ as a concept is not fully ingrained in the minds of people.
 Schools in India can be places where everyone can bring in the concept of inclusivity into society as a whole, or it can cause even further division.

 Children with disabilities in schools and colleges are not treated equally by the teachers in any way imaginable.
 If there is a visually impaired student in their class, the child is often not considered by the teacher when devising a method of teaching.
 When a disabled child goes to a school where the other children and teachers are not sensitised to the presence of a disabled student among them, it often leads to isolation, bullying, impolite curiosity, or just unwarranted stares.

 Having had the same experiences in my life, I feel that schools, even after claiming to be taking care of the inclusivity aspect, don’t really think or act that way.
 Being ridiculed by my teacher for not dancing in our dance class was an eye-opener, as this early in my life, I never thought that anyone could be ridiculed for something which might not be his or her fault.